ramazancetinkaya/byte-formatter/README.md

 ## Installation

-You can install this library via [Composer](https://getcomposer.org/).
-Run the following command:
+You can install the `ByteFormatter` library using [Composer](https://getcomposer.org/).
+Run the following command in your terminal:

 ```bash
 composer require ramazancetinkaya/byte-formatter
 ```

 ## Usage

+Here is a simple example of how to use the `ByteFormatter` class:

 ```php
 <?php